There are roughly 4,000 EVs (all-electric and plug-in hybrids) on the road in the City Light service territory

 .
 We are committed to helping current EV owners and customers who are considering an electric vehicle purchase.
 Because City Light generates 90 percent of our energy from hydroelectricity, you’ll be charging up with a green energy source.

-We’ll help you to be "Plug-In Ready” by providing basic information on electric vehicles, installing EV chargers, and new charging initiatives at City Light.
+We’ll help you to be plug-in ready by providing basic information on electric vehicles and charger installation as well as new charging initiatives from City Light.
 Supporting EV charging allows City Light to extend electric service to customers as part of the City of Seattle’s Drive Clean Initiative

-Over the next two years, City Light will design and implement two proposed charging infrastructure pilot programs in Seattle: one focused on public DC fast chargers and one focused on residential charging.
+City Light is currently in the process of designing and implementing two proposed charging infrastructure pilot programs in Seattle: One focused on public DC fast chargers and one focused on residential charging.

 Electric Vehicles 101